3x3 Minors of Catalecticants: Introduction

 The main tool that we will be using in our proofs is the reduction to the ``generic'' situation, as explained in \cite{raiGSS}.
 Showing the equality of the spaces of minors for the various catalecticants reduces to the more combinatorial problem of showing that certain representations of a symmetric group coincide.

 The structure of the paper is as follows.
 In Section \ref{secpre} we establish some notation from representation theory, and recall some basic facts about catalecticant varieties and secant varieties of Veronese varieties.
 In particular, we describe the relationship between catalecticant matrices and Gorenstein Artin algebras, which motivates Conjecture \ref{conj:ger}.
 In Section \ref{secgeneric} we set up the ``generic case'': we introduce certain representations of symmetric groups which correspond by specialization to ideals of minors of catalecticant matrices.
 We then illustrate our techniques in Section \ref{sec2x2} by giving a simple proof of Pucci's result - Conjecture \ref{conj:ger} in the case $k=2$.
-In Section \ref{secmain} we give an affirmative answer to Geramita's questions Q5a and Q5b (Theorem \ref{thmmain}).
+In Section \ref{secmain} we give an affirmative answer to Geramita's Question~\ref{que:Geramita} (Theorem \ref{thmmain}).